Here you can find information regarding the assembly of the Dodge 1.6L SOHC engine. In this guide we will

 the gasket and block, if needed have someone assist with this process as the head can be heavy

 and you don't want to scratch anything or drop it!
-Once the head has been placed you will want to start
+Once the head has been set in place you will want to start

 installing the head bolts to make sure it doesn't move.
 Be sure to buy new head bolts as many manufacturers